From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 10. Theatre of Epidaurus

-If you’re there when nothing’s showing, make sure you test those acoustics by whispering from the stage to hear it echo perfectly throughout the seats!
+If you’re there when nothing’s showing, test the acoustics by whispering from the stage to hear it echo perfectly throughout the seats.

 11. While a day away in Nafplio